nikola-perisic/JiraPython/README.md

 # Jira Python scripts

-This public repository contains various types of python scripts
+This public repository contains various types of python scripts for Jira.